 Tours: All tours can be arranged even up to the day before in San Pedro de Atacama.
 Here you’ll find many companies that offer a very similar service and price.
 Tours normally include your transportation, breakfast and sometimes the entrance ticket (if not bare in mind the ticket is $10,000CLP pp).
-Tours depart San Pedro at about 4 am and make their way in the darkness to the Geysers.
+Tours depart San Pedro at about 4 am and make their way in the darkness to the Geysers del Tatio.
 You’ll arrive for sunrise and see all the beautiful colours being reflected in the valley and the giant plumes of steam gushing out of the fumaroles below.
-While taking a tour is very easy, the main disadvantage is that every tour in the area comes here for sunrise.
+While taking a tour is very easy, the main disadvantage is that every tour of Geyser del Tatio arrives here for sunrise.
 You’ll be sharing the area with many other people and at high season it can get very busy.

 Self-driving: Rent a car and explore the whole area as well as the geysers.
 The drive north from San Pedro is an easy one and you don’t need a 4×4, just sometimes it gets a bit bumpy.
-With self-driving, you can choose the time you visit and this is perfect if you don’t fancy getting up at 4 am.
-Just bare in mind that as the day goes on the plumes of steam get weaker and weaker as the air temperature warms up.
+With a self-driving tour to Geyser del Tatio, you can choose the time you visit and this is perfect if you don’t fancy getting up at 4 am.
+Just bear in mind that as the day goes on the plumes of steam get weaker and weaker as the air temperature warms up.
 Enjoying the area after the morning tourist rush had left gave us the chance to experience the silence, serenity and magnitude of the valley.

-For my guide on whether to do tours or self drive the Atacama desert click here.
+For my guide on Self-Drive or Tours?
+Which is Better in the Atacama Desert? click here.